How To Clean Dirty Car Seat Belts Without Destroying Them

 - Clip – the cheapest one from the dollar store

-- Super Clean Degreaser (check the price on Amazon now) or similar
+- Super Clean Degreaser or similar

 - Magic eraser and a Hard bristle brush